 The great strength of Burnett's films is his refusal to indulge in either a romanticized or miserablist aesthetic as he represents urban Black life.
 Neorealism never worked better outside (or within, in my opinion) Italy.
 The devastating tenderness of the moments in this film, captured in unique and beautiful angles, I would recommend to all cinephiles, but especially those who appreciate a slow, poetic cinema.

 In Burnett's follow-up to one of the greatest films ever made, class, race, and death do a quintessentially American devil's dance, even if the movie's rhythms get real rough in places.
 Some of the central scenes don't come off right.
 But it's the smaller moments that regularly stun you and prove Burnett's greatness.
-Rough around more than just the edges, it still wears those creases with a unique beauty.
+Rough around more than just the edges, it nonetheless wears that roughness with an inimitable beauty.

 Un filme modesto pero de un total disfrute.
 Burnett presenta a un protagonista rebelde, conformista, siempre renegando de la gloria ajena, aunque con una humanidad, un carisma y simpatía sin igual.
 Es un filme sobre amistad, tema que desata esa realidad sórdida que se contempla por momentos con humor y otros con drama.
 Es también la boda, el contraste entre el egoismo de un hermano, pero también un gesto conmovedor.